• Skip to primary navigation

 Here are the ingredients you will need to make this recipe.

-Labeled ingredients for vegan grits.
+Labeled ingredients for vegan grits on table.

 Garlic: The flavor of corn grits is on the mild side.
 So it's nice to fill it out with fragrant garlic.